 Between paying for the flight, booking accommodations, buying food and splurging on entertainment, the price of vacationing can add up.

-A 2018 Travel Trends study by AARP found that Americans surveyed plan to spend an average $6,210 on travel this year.
+A 2018 Travel Trends study by AARP found that Americans surveyed planned to spend an average $6,210 on travel in 2019.
 That might seem like a lot, but research by the Journal of Occupational Health suggests that vacationers are getting something in return: positive effects on their health and well-being.

 Before we talk about our best budget travel destinations, let’s look at one key way you can alleviate stress on vacation: utilizing credit card rewards.